cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 ## Retrieve by ID

-List an individual MedicationStatement by its ID:
+List an individual medication statement by its ID.

     GET /MedicationStatement/:id